BlueDotBrigade/weevil/Doc/Notes/Release/Help.md

 Weevil has several analyzers that can be used to extract data from a log file, flag relevant records, and copy regular expression "named group" values into the record's comment field:

+A record is flagged & a comment is created when...

-- `Detect Data`: results are always copied into the comment field
+- `Detect Data`: the regular expression matches record content
-- `Detect Data Transitions`: results are only copied when a value changes
+- `Detect Data Transitions`: the matching regular expression value changes from one record to the next
-- `Detect Rising Edges`: results are only copied when a numerical value increases
+- `Detect Rising Edges`: the matching regular expression value increases from one record to the next
-- `Detect Falling Edges`: results are only copied when a numerical value decreases (e.g. hardware's uptime value is reset to zero)
+- `Detect Falling Edges`: the matching regular expression value increases from one record to the next
+- `Detect Temporal Anomalies`: record timestamps appear out of order

 Steps: